 Children in Primary Schools (age 6 to 10 years)

-Children in higher primary and High schools (age 11 to 16 years)
+Children in Higher Primary and High schools (age 11 to 16 years)

-These children are taught about the importance of nutrition, hygiene, and health.
-Specific sessions on sexual health, menstrual hygiene, growth and development during puberty are held regularly.
-Special sessions on improving memory and concentration through meditation and personality development sessions are also conducted with the help of subject experts.
+Children in this age group are educated on sexual health, menstrual hygiene, growth and development during puberty, importance of nutrition and general hygiene.
+Special meditation sessions for improving memory and concentration, and personality development sessions are also conducted with the help of subject experts.

-Students in Colleges (age 16 to 22)
+College Students (age 16 to 22 years)

 Sessions on voluntary blood donation, anaemia prevention, first aid, gender equality, concepts about marriage and pregnancy planning, sexual health, and other general health concepts are taught to college students.

 Doctors, Nurses, Auxiliary Nurse Midwives (ANMs), Anganwadi workers and ASHA staff in healthcare system are also trained in various aspects of health, according to their needs.